likewise/ibex-jrrk2-gdb-zcu102/examples/fpga/zcu102/README.md

 make build-zcu102 program-zcu102
 ```

+This will build the super-system-gpio software, the FPGA bitstream, and will program the FPGA.

+The next steps are then invoked for you (and you can skip these, proceed directly to Debug section below).

 ### Software

-First the software must be built.
+The software can be individually be (re)built.
 Go into `examples/sw/simple_system/super_system_gpio` and call:

 ```
 make CC=/opt/lowrisc-toolchain-gcc-rv32imc-20210412-1/bin/riscv32-unknown-elf-gcc